 Having a clear action plan is really helpful when moving towards your goal.
 However, the need to constantly follow this plan can start driving you crazy.
-Therefore, you should leave room for spontaneity in your life.
+Therefore, for mindfulness, you should leave room for spontaneity in your life.
 As I said before, accept all gifts given to you by the Universe, be ready to alter your plan.

-Also, sometimes you should have days without any schedule at all.
+Let yourself have days without any schedule at all.
 Days when you can relax and enjoy every single moment fully without the need to keep in mind your upcoming plans for that day.

 Enjoy the little things

 The simplest, yet sometimes the hardest thing to do.
 Because of the impact social media makes, we are somewhat trained to always desire more.
 I suggest you forget about material things for a moment and remember what other precious things you have in life.
 Maybe it’s your family, your dog, your cat, your hobby, nature, good living conditions (even if you think they are not good enough, they may still be better than someone else’s).
 Don’t take for granted the little things which make you luckier than other people.